nsidc/iceflow/CONTRIBUTING.md

 > [!NOTE] Most of the documentation is designed to be generated automatically.
 > E.g., changes to the API and markdown documents will be automatically
 > refelcted in the documentation.
-The one exception is the
+The one exception are the jupyter notebooks
-> `iceflow-example.ipynb`, which is static and must be re-generated manually.
+> (e.g., `iceflow-example.ipynb`), which are static and must be re-generated
-> Use the `invoke docs.generate-example-notebook` task to re-generate this file,
+> manually.
+Use the `invoke docs.render-notebooks-for-docs` task to re-generate
-> and then commit any changes to the repository.
+> these files, and then commit any changes to the repository.

 # Releasing